 Today I’m showing you how to make my Rose and Argon oil face cream which is a very luxurious take on my popular diy face cream.
 Rose and Argon oil are 2 of my favorite oils to use in a natural face moisturizer recipe; here’s why.

 The wonderful scent of freshly cut Roses is enough to put a smile on any ones face, so imagine how it feels to apply a super age defiance lotion (also thanks to the Argon oil) that smells exactly like freshly cut roses, tinged with a mild scent of African Shea butter it’s going to make you feel great.

-I’ve made several DIY moisturizers, but all of the chosen ingredients here should make this natural face moisturizer one of the best you’ve ever tried!
+I’ve made several DIY moisturizers, but all of the chosen ingredients here should make this face moisturizer one of the best you’ve ever tried!
 So let’s take a look at what we’ll be putting into this natural face moisturizer, shall we?